 We operate on a fiscal calendar which, in a given fiscal year, consists of the 52- or 53-week period ending on the Saturday closest to January 31st.
-The reporting periods contained in our audited consolidated financial statements included in this prospectus contain 52 weeks of operations for our fiscal year ended February 1, 2014, which we refer to in this prospectus as fiscal year 2013, 53 weeks of operations for our fiscal year ended February 2, 2013, which we refer to in this prospectus as fiscal year 2012, and 52 weeks of operations for our fiscal year ended January 28, 2012, which we refer to in this prospectus as fiscal year 2011.
-We refer in this prospectus to the 52 weeks of operations for our fiscal year ended January 29, 2011 as fiscal year 2010.
+The reporting periods contained in our audited consolidated financial statements included in this prospectus contain 53 weeks of operations in fiscal year 2012, which ended February 2, 2013 and which we refer to in this prospectus as fiscal year 2012, and 52 weeks of operations in fiscal year 2011, which ended January 28, 2012 and which we refer to in this prospectus as fiscal year 2011.
+We refer in this prospectus to the 52 weeks of operations, which ended January 29, 2011, as fiscal year 2010.
+Our interim reporting periods in the unaudited consolidated financial statements included in this prospectus consist of the 39-week periods ended November 2, 2013 and October 27, 2012.